Choosing Healthy Fats

 Some fats are better than others.
-You may need to eat more foods with the omega-3 fatty acids and reduce the amount of omega-6 fatty acids.
+Eat more foods with the omega-3 fatty acids.

 Use olive oil.
 It contains a healthful fat called oleic acid that has been shown to be good for your heart and cardiovascular system.
 Olive oil is good for cooking and for use as a salad oil.